Fundamental issues concerning Israel and the Church

 So the rapture of the church could be before the next major war against Israel, possibly the so-called Gog-Magog war, link.

-What does the Bible mean by this statement (Romans 11 verse 26)?
+What does “all Israel” mean?
 Let’s continue with the pre-tribulation view of Bible prophecy.
 As just discussed, a time is soon coming when the true church will be miraculously removed from the earth, most probably before the final major wars against Israel.
 There then follows a brief period, probably about seven years (corresponding to Daniel’s 70th week) during which time Israel will suffer “great tribulation”.
 The prophetic timeline could be as follows:

 - The true church is taken to be with Christ.
 She is the ‘bride of Christ’.
-But she is also ‘spiritual Israel’ since she is symbolically grafted into the true olive tree rooted in the Abrahamic Covenant (see above)
+But she is also ‘spiritual Israel’ since she is symbolically grafted into the true olive tree rooted in the Abrahamic Covenant, link

-- Through war and persecution Israel cries out to God.
-In their suffering they at last recognize Jesus as their true Messiah.
+- Through war and persecution regathered Israel (essentially the Jews – the house of David) cries out to God.
+In their suffering their spiritual blindness is removed and they at last recognize Jesus as their true Messiah (Zech 12:10-14, Rom 11:25-27).
 Through this suffering they are ‘refined as silver and ‘tested as gold’.
-Just one-third come through this traumatic time (Zech 13.9)
+Just one-third come through this traumatic time to enter the Millennium (Zech 13.9)

-- The present age ends as Christ returns with His bride – the church.
-So in the following millennial age the earth sees “two Israels”.
-It sees spiritual Israel (resurrected saints of the church, and resurrected martyred saints from the great tribulation) and also refined Israel (God’s refined chosen people).
-The age sees “all Israel” in that both spiritual and saved national Israel are present with Christ
+So in the following Millennial age the earth sees “two Israels”.
+It sees spiritual Israel (resurrected saints of the church, and resurrected martyred saints from the great tribulation), and also refined Israel (God’s refined chosen people, the Jews).
+The age sees “all Israel” in that both spiritual and saved national Israel are present with Christ.

 Israel and the Church in the Millennium

-The Millennial scenario appears paradoxical to say the least!
-On the one hand we have the remnant nations and national Israel – all ‘in the flesh’ – whilst on the other hand it now appears that Earth’s ranks are to be swelled by millions of immortal beings!
-A clue might be in Jesus’s comment on marriage:
+The Millennial scenario appears unique to earth’s history, to say the least!
+On the one hand we have the remnant nations and a remnant of national Israel – all ‘in the flesh’ – whilst on the other hand it appears that Earth’s ranks are to be swelled by millions of immortal beings – the bride of Christ!
+A clue might be in Jesus’s comment on marriage after the resurrection:

 But those who are considered worthy to attain to that age and the resurrection from the dead … are like angels (Lk 20.35,36)